BabylonJS/Babylon.js/Documentation/DebugJavascriptMacIOS.md

 # Enable Developer options in Safari

-Run Safari, got to the preferences:
+Run Safari, go to the preferences:

 ![DebugMac](Images/SafariGoPrefs.png)